oracle/node-oracledb/doc/api.md

 parameters are passed into, or out from, the database:

 ```
-Oracledb.BIND_IN                // (3001) Direction for IN binds
+oracledb.BIND_IN                // (3001) Direction for IN binds

-Oracledb.BIND_INOUT             // (3002) Direction for IN OUT binds
+oracledb.BIND_INOUT             // (3002) Direction for IN OUT binds

-Oracledb.BIND_OUT               // (3003) Direction for OUT binds
+oracledb.BIND_OUT               // (3003) Direction for OUT binds
 ```

 ### <a name="oracledbproperties"></a> 3.2 Oracledb Properties